postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 ## Discovering and consuming private APIs

-You can find the APIs that your team has added to the private API network by browsing through your team's space on the [Dashboard](https://go.postman.co) and opening __API Network__.
+You can find the APIs that your team has added to the private API network by opening the [Dashboard](https://go.postman.co) and choosing __API Network__.
 You will see shared APIs listed under your team name (or you can browse the [public API Network](/docs/postman-for-publishers/api-network/add-api-network/)).

 > Only the private APIs for the teams associated with your login credentials will be visible to you.